Rei III: Rei's identity

 "Rei III" represents the conclusion of a trilogy dedicated to Ayanami's character, which began with the fifth and sixth episodes, entitled "Rei I" and "Rei II".
 The episode focuses in particular on the true nature of Rei, who turns out to be a clone.
 The first Rei, introduced in a flashback from the twenty-first episode, turns out to be the first clone; the Rei who dies against Armisael is the second, and the new Rei who appears after Armisael's battle in "Rei III" is the third clone.
 All the clones that Ritsuko reveals are kept in the Terminal Dogma are soulless puppets; only one Rei at a time has a soul, and the soul upon the death of an active clone is then transferred to another.
 The book Evangelion Glossary, published by Yahata Shoten, noted how the different Rei clones differ due to different environments and experiences.
 According to Animedia magazine, despite the revelation about Rei's true identity, the series still leaves open questions, but several clues suggest that Rei is a clone of Yui Ikari.
 According to writers Kazuhisa Fujie and Martin Foster, it would explain her feelings of affection towards Shinji, a reflection of Yui's maternal love.
-For the series's filmbooks, this revelation also shows the reason for the name of Eva's pilots; in the original Japanese, the pilots are called "Children", keeping the plural in the case of a single subject, a foreshadowing of Ayanami's various clones.
+For the series's filmbooks, this revelation also shows the reason for the name of Eva's pilots; in the original Japanese version, the pilots are called with the English term "children", keeping the plural in the case of a single subject, a foreshadowing of Ayanami's various clones.
 Rei is also revealed to be aware of her clone status, while Seele is not.

-According to Anime Feminist, Rei's nature as a clone could be the cause of her poor health; she takes several pills during the series and has a dismembered body in The End of Evangelion, unable to keep her form.
-Schizo Evangelion, a book containing several interviews with the staff of the series, describes Rei as a representation of the concept of motherhood and as a "slave", an "oppressed life born of violence", a child who was hopelessly abused before she was even born, and a sad person "who cannot kill herself even if she wanted to".
-Kaichiro Morikawa, noting how Rei is presented in "Rei III" covered in bandages as in the first episodes of the series, pointed out that the bandages are a stylistic and design element, not an actual treatment; according to Morikawa, they do not represent Rei's psychic wounds but rather her role as a warrior.
+According to AnimeFeminist writer Nicole Veneto, Rei's nature as a clone could be the cause of her poor health; she takes several pills during the series and has a dismembered body in The End of Evangelion, unable to keep her form.
+According to the series' staff, she essentially embodies the consciousness of the Angels; Adam and Yui Ikari also both wished for death, just as Rei did.
+Hideaki Anno Schizo Evangelion, a book containing several interviews with the staff of the series, describes Rei as a representation of the concept of motherhood and as a "slave", an "oppressed life born of violence", a child who was hopelessly abused before she was even born, and a sad person "who cannot kill herself even if she wanted to".
+Kaichiro Morikawa, noting how Rei is presented in "Rei III" covered in bandages as in the first episodes of the series, pointed out that the bandages are a stylistic and design element, not an actual medical treatment; according to Morikawa, they do not represent Rei's psychic wounds but rather her role as a warrior.
+Writer Álvaro Arbonés also argued that destroying Ayanami's clones in the Dummy Plug implant, Ritsuko symbolically destroys Yui.